Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Experiments

 \subsection{Efficiency Analysis}

 We conduct experiments to compare the time consumed by model training and inference with and without \methodName{} using the same hyper-parameter settings and hardware configuration.

 Experimental results presented in Table~\ref{tab:efficiency} reveal that the training time increases by 5\%-10\% on average upon the adoption of \methodName{}, while the inference time experiences a modest increase of approximately 5\%.
-The incurred time overhead falls within an acceptable range, demonstrating the high efficiency of our framework.
+Indeed, for per individual sentence of the dataset, the average incremental cost of \methodName{} is inconsequential and the incurred time overhead falls within an acceptable range, demonstrating the high efficiency of our framework.

-Compared to the original CTEC model, the additional time overhead incurred by \methodName{} mainly stems from the model's processing of three sub-tasks.
-Through a qualitative analysis, we identify two primary reasons for high efficiency of our framework: \begin{enumerate} \item Although \methodName{} requires the model to perform three sub-tasks sequentially during both training and inference, each sub-task can be highly parallelized, thus minimizing the impact on the overall temporal efficiency. \item Our framework introduces only marginal structural modifications to the original CTEC model, comprising the addition of a few feed-forward layers.
-The increase in model parameters, in contrast to those of pre-trained language model, is negligible, rendering the computational cost of the model executing various sub-tasks modest. \end{enumerate}
+Compared to the original CTEC model, the additional time overhead incurred by \methodName{} mainly stems from three sub-tasks.
+Through a qualitative analysis, we identify two reasons for the high efficiency of our framework: \begin{enumerate} \item Although \methodName{} requires the model to perform three sub-tasks sequentially during both training and inference, each sub-task can be highly parallelized, thus minimizing the impact on the overall temporal efficiency. \item The number of parameters added by our framework to the optimized CTEC model is insignificant compared to the number of parameters of the pre-trained language model itself, rendering the computational cost of the model executing various sub-tasks modest. \end{enumerate}